bogomirov/glx-dock-bluebird-theme/README.md

 Now that you have made modifications to your local copy of the Bluebird theme, you might want to share them with the world.
 This would require dealing with the following issues:

 * Deciding where the on-line copy of the locally modified Bluebird theme will be hosted.
-This README assumes that you will use GitHub as an on-line provider, so you will need to open a free account with that service.
+This README assumes that you will use GitHub as an on-line provider, so you will need to open a free account with the service.

 * Forking the original Bluebird Glx-Dock theme repository to your GitHub account: https://help.github.com/articles/fork-a-repo#fork-an-example-repository

 * Configuring your Git client to be able to send updates on-line: https://help.github.com/articles/set-up-git#setting-up-git

 * Configuring your local copy of the Bluebird Glx-Dock theme in a way that your modifications can be sent online, but still be able to incorporate updates as before.
-In order this to happen, you need to configure as origin your fork, and the original Bluebird theme repo as upstream.
+In order this to happen, you need to configure your fork as **origin**, and the original Bluebird theme repo as **upstream**.
 For details, see:

   * Synchung a fork: https://help.github.com/articles/fork-a-repo#step-3-configure-git-to-sync-your-fork-with-the-original-spoon-knife-repository